mersocarlin/school-web-api/README.md

 # school-web-api
-This is a sample for ASP.NET Web API where I build a simple back-end to manage students, teachers and classrooms.
+This is a sample for RESTful Web API where I build a simple back-end to manage students, teachers and classrooms.

 ## Also used in this project